Existence of a weak solution for fractional Euler-Lagrange equations: Existence of a global minimizer of

-As usual in a variational method, in order to prove the existence of a global minimum of a functional, coercivity and convexity hypothesis need to be added on the Lagrangian.
-We have already define Hypothesis \eqref{h4} (coercivity) and \eqref{h5} (convexity) in Section \ref{section12}.
-In this section, we introduce two additional convexity hypothesis \eqref{h5p} and \eqref{h5pp} under which Theorem \ref{thmprincipal} is still valid. \\
+As usual in a variational method, in order to prove the existence of a global minimizer of a functional, coercivity and convexity hypotheses need to be added on the Lagrangian.
+We have already define Hypotheses \eqref{h4} (coercivity) and \eqref{h5} (convexity) in Section~\ref{section12}.
+In this section, we introduce two different convexity hypotheses \eqref{h5p} and \eqref{h5pp} under which Theorem~\ref{thmprincipal} is still valid: \begin{itemize} \item Convexity hypothesis denoted by \eqref{h5p}: